 ISCA has a strong progression emphasis on post 18 study and careers.
 The curriculum embeds this from day one of their learning experience at ISCA.
 Lessons incorporate bespoke advice tailored to the needs of the student.
-Teachers are subject specialists
+Teachers are subject specialists.

-Tutors at ISCA support and advise students with their further education choices, guiding them in the creation of high quality, exciting portfolios relevant to their subject area.
+Tutors at ISCA support and advise students with their further education choices, ensuring that they are aware of the range of options open to them depending on their aptitude, skills and spheres of interest.
+Tutors also guide them in the creation of high quality, exciting portfolios relevant to their subject area.
 Regular critiques and interview practice sessions ensure that students are well-prepared and able to discuss their work confidently.
 This dual approach means that students understand the requirements of how to make a strong and competitive application to their chosen course.
 In their second year of study, students attend regular progression and portfolio tutorials, which form an integral part of the ISCA curriculum.